Bar Week 2023

 Buckman

-Tapas does not mean small when it comes to the dishes cooking in the wood-fired hearth at BCV.
-Spanish snacks like the mussels en escabeche, pan con tomate, and sliced-to-order jamon serrano pair well with a happy hour glass of sangria, but it’s just as easy to accidentally hang out for three hours and have a hearty dinner here, too.
-The grilled octopus is a must—easily shareable, meltingly tender, and perfectly seasoned by the traditionally-paired romesco.
-215 SE 9th Ave —MT
+Tapas doesn’t mean small for these dishes cooked in the wood-fired hearth.
+Spanish snacks like mussels en escabeche, pan con tomate, and sliced-to-order jamon serrano pair well with a happy hour glass of sangria.
+Fair warning that it’s easy to accidentally hang out for three hours and have a hearty dinner here, too.
+The grilled octopus is a must—easily shareable, meltingly tender, and perfectly seasoned by the traditionally paired romesco. —Matthew Trueherz

 Expatriate